pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Som testing practices:
 	- Do not test the database.
 Test the queries.
 	- Do not test the UI.
+Split into smart / dumb components and test the smart ones, or alternatively wherever the business logic is kept (view model, cubit, etc.)
+	-